I need help with the meeting registration form.

-In the interest of the health and safety of our attendees, ESA will once again transition its Annual Meeting to an all-virtual model.
-It provides an opportunity for you to join colleagues and leaders from across the field and around the world for five days of inspiration and community focused on your research and your career.
+In the interest of the health and safety of our attendees, ESA will once again have an entirely virtual Annual Meeting this year.
+With 5 days of live discussion and over 2000 presentations available on demand, this year’s virtual meeting offers an opportunity for you to join colleagues and leaders from across the field and around the world.

 What time will the meeting start and end each day?